 Domains are things that a role has exclusive control over.
 These could be physical things (like a PA system or greenhouses) or more abstract things (like payment processes, or event lists).

 Only add a domain to a mandate if there is a clear reason for it.
+It serves as a kind of "Hands off" or "No trespassing" sign.
+But if there's little risk of others interfering, it doesn't need mentioning.
 Most mandates don't have domains.

 What harm would be caused by having no exclusivity?
 If a role wants the PA system for an event, but finds it has been taken to another event, the former role experiences harm.
 If lots of people can add, edit or delete events from a list, there could be harm (e.g. from mistaken deletions), but there may not be.
 Is it safe enough to try?